scottbing/SB_5410_HW1.1/README.md

 3. Answer these 4 questions in your email:

-a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 What is the Big O notation for the complexity of printing the value of each element in an array?
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**__O(n)__**

-b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 What is the Big O notation for the complexity of doubling the value of each element in an array?
 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**__O(2n)__**

 c.
 What is the Big O notation for the complexity of doubling the value of just the third element in an array of length 10.